 “Sam & Dave.
 Our act was already international before we were ever stars in America.

 See, Dave and I built up an audience for our act doing shows in Nassau, Bahamas and Cuba.
 Yeah.
 We was there.
 Bimini and all.
-We weren’t no big stars, but the good ol’ boys were over there, the you know who, and our manager Johnny Lomelo knew the guys and they would send us over to go do our 10, 15, 20 minutes.
+We weren’t no big stars, but the you know who were there, and our manager Johnny Lomelo knew the guys and they would send us over to go do our 10, 15, 20 minutes.
 We were performing everybody else’s material and nobody really listening.
 We’d get paid like $50 or $75 a piece, come back and open for the Sunday night show.

 We went to Cuba and Nassau with the Munnings.
 The Munnings had a band called Beginning Of The End.
 In 1971 they had a million seller with Henry Stone called “Funky Nassau.”
 But this is still the 1960s I’m talking about.